broad-well/zeitplan/README.md

 # zeitplan

-FIXME: Write a one-line description of your library/project.
+A precise timetable of tasks for the German within every one of us.

-## Overview
+## Description

-FIXME: Write a paragraph about the library/project and highlight its goals.
+_Zeitplan_ is a simple webpage that keeps track of your tasks down to the minute.
+To set it up, you add individual tasks with durations to the timetable, adjusting the start time if necessary.
+Once it has been set up, _Zeitplan_ will notify the user when a new task has started; it will also highlight the currently active task in the timetable.

 ## Setup

-Most of the following scripts require [rlwrap](http://utopia.knoware.nl/~hlub/uck/rlwrap/) (on OS X installable via brew).
+Most of the following scripts require `rlwrap` (on OS X installable via brew).

 Build your project once in dev mode with the following script and then open `index.html` in your browser.